Instructor: Jodi Paloni

 Maximum Attendees: 12

-Jodi Paloni is the debut author of the linked story collection, They Could Live With Themselves, runner up for the 2015 Press 53 Award for Short Fiction.
+Jodi Paloni is the author of the linked story collection, They Could Live With Themselves, runner up for the 2015 Press 53 Award, 2017 IPPY Silver Medalist, and finalist in the 2017 Maine Book Award for Fiction.
 She won the 2013 Short Story America Prize, placed second in the 2012 Raymond Carver Short Story Contest, and was a 2016 finalist in the Maine Literary Award Short Competition Award.
-Her stories appear in a number of print and online literary journals: Green Mountains Review, Carve Magazine, upstreet, Whitefish Review, Contrary Magazine, Literary Mama, and others.
+Her stories appear in a number of print and online journals: Green Mountains Review, Carve Magazine, upstreet, Whitefish Review, Contrary Magazine, Literary Mama, and others.
 Jodi earned an MFA in Writing from Vermont College of Fine Arts.
-A former Vermont resident, she relocated to Pemaquid, Maine where she works as a freelance writer, editor, and writing coach.
-She teaches at Southern Maine Community College in South Portland.
-VISIT jodipaloni.com/
+She lives and works as a freelance writer, teacher, editor, and writing coach in Pemaquid, Maine.
+VISIT jodipaloni.com

 ADVANCE REGISTRATION REQUIRED